nullromo/cash.nvim/README.md

             { bg = constants.colors.waveBlue2, fg = constants.colors.fujiWhite },
         },
     },
-    -- setting to control whether or not using * or # from normal mode will -- jump to the next occurrence.
-Vim will jump by default disableStarPoundJump = true,
+    -- control whether or not using * or # from normal mode will jump to the -- next occurrence.
+Vim will jump by default; this plugin disables the jump -- by default
-    -- force disable Vim's hlsearch option
+    disableStarPoundJump = true,
+    -- leave vim's hlsearch setting alone.
+This plugin overrides hlsearch by -- default
     respectHLSearch = false,
 }
 ```